Illegal liquor worth Rs 70 lakh seized, 2 held in UP's Amethi | Law-Order

 Illegal liquor worth Rs 70 lakh seized, 2 held in UP's Amethi

-The seizure was made in a joint operation of the district police and a unit of Special Task Force STF of Uttar Pradesh Police, they said.A truck was stopped by the team on the Lucknow- Sultanpur road following an intelligence.
+The police have arrested two men here and recovered illegal liquor worth Rs 70 lakh from them, officials said on Wednesday.
 Later in a statement, the STF said illegal liquor worth 70 lakhs was recovered from the truck.The two accused informed that they were members of an interstate liquor smuggling racket.

 - Country: